eosnairobi/eosio-handbook/chapter1.md

 Just make sure you have docker installed, and you will be on your sweet way to building and testing smart contracts in EOS.

+So, assuming you have set up docker, let's get started: